 The world’s leading Smithsonite source is at Leadville, Colorado.
 Colorless crystals of Smithsonite can be found in Namibia and Zambia regions.
 While, blue and green form of Smithsonite crystals can be found in Spain, Greece, Italy, Australia, Mexico and the United States (New Mexico).

-Smithsonite is a well-known gemstone, which helps the wearer in boosting his psychic aids, as the actions of this healing stone are very powerful.
+Smithsonite silver jewelry helps the wearer in boosting his psychic aids, as the actions of this healing stone are very powerful.
 Some of the advantageous healing properties of Smithsonite are as follows:

 Being a healing stone, Smithsonite can help the wearer in many issues.
 One of the most beneficial properties of Smithsonite is that, it helps the wearer in relieving stress and makes his mind peaceful.
 It is also supportive in boosting the immune system of the wearer.